 It is better to split transformations into several groups and apply each of them with a specified probability.
 Uncommonly we will augment image only in 80%, which means that with probability p = 0.2 we don’t change an input image so that neural network could see the real one.

 Each image in the dataset has a vote annotation (an average of the user ratings on image quality).
 We noticed that images with vote 1 or 2 are very noisy, and though they contain some useful information they may disserve our final model.
 We tested the hypothesis while training the neural networks based on InceptionV3.
 There are very few images with vote 1 (only 1966 images), so we tried to delete them from the training set.
 The network trained better without the images with vote 1, so I encourage you to experiment more with this hypothesis.

 You can see the plots of ResNet50 and InceptionV3 fine-tuning below.
 Jumping ahead a bit, I should say that we achieved the best results with these models that is why I provide them as examples.

 Another thing that helped me to improve quality is test-time augmentation (TTA).
 I suggest you predicting output not only for a test image but also for some augmented versions of the image.
 For example, we can take 5 most realistic augmentations, apply them to the image and make predictions on 6 images, rather than using only one image.
 After that, we take an average prediction as a final output. !!!
 Note that you should use only one transformation at a time for test image augmentation.

 Example of test-time augmentation:

-The results of our research are represented in the table below.
+You can find the results of our research in the table below.

-Let’s compare the following metrics: primary metric, that was provided by organizers and 3 versions of top metrics – Top1, Top3, Top5.
+Let’s compare the following metrics: primary metric S, that was provided by organizers and 3 versions of top metrics – Top1, Top3, Top5.
 Top metrics are used for each observation (a set of images of the same plant), but not for each image.